How to Make a Swarm Chart

 What's Next?

 Building charts with force simulations has a steep learning curve, but the results will really make your data visualizations stand out.
 I've published a video lesson on Gumroad (https://chartfleau.gumroad.com/l/masterclass) that will take you through a complete project where we animate time series data.
-Subscribe to the Chartfleau mailing list for a $20 discount code.
+Use code LAUNCH20 for a $20 discount.